Filipino name: Cordilleran

 Unlike their lowlander counterparts, Igorots living in the Cordillera Central in northern Luzon were not conquered by the Spaniards and preserved their naming customs from foreign influence.
 Each group had their own naming customs, but generally, like Indonesian names, there is only one given name and no surname to speak of.
 The given name's meaning is usually connected to natural phenomena or objects, such as danum for water.
-Only the Igorots who have had interacted with Spaniards and lowlanders for trade were given a name that follows the binomial "first name"-"surname" system, such as Mateo Cariño and Mateo Carantes.
+Only the Igorots who had interacted with Spaniards and lowlanders for trade were given a name that follows the binomial "first name"-"surname" system, such as Mateo Cariño and Mateo Carantes.

 At the beginning of the 20th century and the advent of the American occupation of the Philippines, the Igorots' naming customs slowly conformed with the national legal naming system used today, aided by the evangelization efforts of American Protestant missionaries.
 Most older people, however, still keep the singular given name given to them by their parents while also using the "Christian names" to conform to Philippine law.
 The singular given names of some individuals living in the early 20th century have since been adopted as a surname by their descendants.